cmvallat/party-push-backend/README.md

 # party-push-backend
-Backend for party push app - see party-push repo for front end
+Backend for party push app - see "party-push" repo for front end